htjb/htjb.github.io/index.md

 ---

-I am currently a Junior Kavli Fellow at the Kavli Institute for Cosmology at Cambridge.
+I am currently a Junior Kavli Fellow at the Kavli Institute for Cosmology at Cambridge and a Post-Doctoral Research Associate at St Edmunds College.
 I am pursuing research in novel Bayesian analysis tools and their broad cosmological applications.

 During my PhD I worked on data analysis techniques for global or sky-averaged 21-cm cosmology